Sport climbing at the 2024 Summer Olympics – Qualification: Speed

-A total of 28 climbers (fourteen per gender) will compete in the inaugural men's and women's speed events, respectively, for Paris 2024.
+A total of 28 climbers (fourteen per gender) will compete in the inaugural men's and women's competition speed climbing events, respectively, for Paris 2024.
 Each NOC could only send a maximum of four climbers with an equal split between men and women.
 Quota places are allocated to the athletes by name.
 These qualification spots will be awarded as follows: